Skip to content

 Endorsed by the Quranicpedia Review Board · يونيو 2026

-In Sūrah An-Naba the Qur'an names the heavens above us as "seven mighty heavens" — saban shidāda (78:12) — one of a recurring set of signs that present the cosmos as an ordered, deliberately built creation pointing to its Maker.
+In Sūrah An-Naba the Qur'an names the heavens above us as "seven mighty heavens" — saban shidāda (78:12) — one of a set of signs that present the cosmos not as a backdrop you happen to live under but as an ordered creation you are quietly invited to question, and to be questioned by: look up, and search the sky overhead for a single flaw (67:3).

 Overview

 Among the signs of creation that open Sūrah An-Naba, God asks, “And We built above you seven mighty heavens?”
 (78:12).
 The phrase is part of a rapid sequence of rhetorical questions — the earth made a resting place, the mountains as pegs, the pairs, sleep, night and day, and then the seven heavens with a blazing lamp (78:6–13).
-The “seven heavens” is a motif that runs through the Qur'an as an emblem of the cosmos built in ordered layers.
+The questions are not idle; each points at something you can step outside and see for yourself.
+The “seven heavens” is a motif that runs through the Qur'an as an emblem of the cosmos built in ordered layers — and one verse turns that emblem directly toward the reader and asks you to test it.

 Etymology and meaning